 US 40 Elk River Bridge Replacement

-US 40 is an important east-west national highway, one of only three east-west routes through Colorado.
-It provides an important regional link, serves as an alternate route to I-70 and I-80, and connects communities in northwest Colorado through Yampa River Basin ranch lands.
-The bridge over the East Fork of the Elk River is a critical component of a highway that also provides access to local homes, businesses, and ranches.
+US 40 is an important highway, one of only three east-west routes through Colorado.
+It provides a vital regional link, serves as an alternate route to I-70 and I-80 (in Wyoming), and connects communities in northwest Colorado through Yampa River Basin ranch lands.
+The bridge over the East Fork of the Elk River is a critical component of a highway that also provides access to local homes, businesses and ranches.

-The Elk River Bridge on US 40 was built in 1958 and was identified for replacement in 2010 due to a low sufficiency rating.
-The bridge is eligible for replacement funding under the Colorado Bridge Enterprise (CBE) as a part of the FASTER Funding Legislation as well as Federal Bridge Replacement Funds.
-Because the bridge is functionally obsolete, the Colorado Department of Transportation (CDOT) will be replacing the bridge in an effort to meet current CDOT standards and maximize safety features of this section of US 40 for decades to come.
-As a side note, many of Colorado's bridges are in disrepair and poor condition, more than 120 across the state, many of which are used every day.
+The Elk River Bridge was built in 1958 and was identified for replacement in 2010 due to a low sufficiency rating.
+Because of its poor rating, the bridge was eligible for funding from the Colorado Bridge Enterprise (CBE), as well as Federal Bridge Replacement Funds.
+Because the bridge is functionally obsolete, CDOT is replacing it with a structure that meets current federal standards and maximizes safety features of this section of US 40 for decades to come.

 Duckles Construction, Inc. is the contractor for this $3.1 million project, which is funded through the Colorado Bridge Enterprise (CBE).